christosgkoros/openapi-to-grpc-quarkus/README.md

 # OpenAPI to GRPC

-The concept is to create a GRPC API from a givn OpenAPI, with all models generated.
+The concept is to create a GRPC API from a given OpenAPI, with all models generated.

 Use case: TM720 Digital Identity API https://projects.tmforum.org/wiki/display/API/Open+API+Table